HubSpot/calling-extensions-sdk/README.md

 <details>
  <summary> If a user already has my app installed, does the integration automatically show up? </summary>
  <p>
-    Yes, if a user already has installed your app, and you are updating the same app with the calling extension the integration will automatically show up.
+    Yes, if a user already has installed your app, and you are updating the same app with the calling extensions the integration will automatically show up.
 Currently, there is no way for the developer to enable the call widget only to a subset of customers.
 </details>

 <details>